mattparmett/pcr-ruby/README.md

 pcr-ruby follows the structure of the PCR API, with a few name changes to make object identities and roles clearer in your code.
 (Before using pcr-ruby, you should most definitely read the PCR API documentation, the link to which you should recieve upon being granted your API token.)

 The PCR API essentially consists of four types of objects: 'Courses', 'Sections', 'Instructors', and 'Course Histories'.  pcr-ruby aims to provide intuitive access to the data contained in these four object types while abstracting you and your user from background processing and unnecessary data.
-To that end, pcr-ruby (thus far) consists of two types of objects: 'Courses', 'Sections', and 'Instructors'.
+To that end, pcr-ruby (thus far) consists of three types of objects: 'Courses', 'Sections', and 'Instructors'.

 ### 'Courses' in pcr-ruby ###